HL7/coordinated-registry-network/source/pages/_includes/procedure-crn-intro.md

 {% assign id = {{page.id}} %}
-source file: source/pages/\_includes/{{id}}-intro.md

 {{site.data.structuredefinitions.[id].description}}

 #### Scope and Usage

-The profile is to be used for the WTH CRN project to capture the specific procedure information performed on the patient.
+The profile is to be used for the WHT CRN project to capture the specific procedure information performed on the patient.

 #### Mandatory Data Elements and Terminology